-This profile was prepared when Lenin Raghuvanshi was elected to the Ashoka Fellowship in 2001.
+This description of Lenin Raghuvanshi's work was prepared when Lenin Raghuvanshi was elected to the Ashoka Fellowship in 2001.

 By forming an inclusive coalition of supporters of local campaigns against caste injustice, Dr. Lenin helps citizen organizations diagnose and treat the caste origins of social conflict.